 The Facilitator Application Form can be downloaded in WORD or pdf formats from the links below:

-The CSF is seeking US$ 40,000 sponsorship to cover the major expenses of both 2018 Junior Robotics Camps: Purchase of the VEX Robotics Kits (inclusive of software); stipends for 10 facilitators; tools, components and materials for the demos and for the building of the competition platform; snacks for the campers; additional miscellaneous materials and supplies.
+The CSF is seeking US$ 40,000 sponsorship to cover the major expenses of the three 2018 Junior Robotics Camps: Purchase of the VEX Robotics Kits (inclusive of software); stipends for 12 facilitators; tools, components and materials for the demos and for the building of the competition platform; snacks for the campers; Arduinos and Raspberry Pi’s; additional miscellaneous materials and supplies.
 Please contact Prof. Cardinal Warde at firstname.lastname@example.org or at 1-617-699-1281 if you (or your organization) are willing to assist.

 • The City of Bridgetown Credit Union

 • The Barbados Ministry of Labour, Social Security and Human Resource Development

 • The Central Bank of Barbados